Decrease in energy consumption since 2001 baseline

 - Emissions savings: the installation of the COGEN plant resulted in an estimated reduction in greenhouse gas emissions of 21% in Academic Year (AY) 2006 compared to AY 2005.

-In partnership with Waste Management of New Hampshire, Inc., UNH launched ECOLine to pipe enriched and purified gas from Waste Management’s landfill in Rochester to the Durham campus.
-Coming from Waste Management’s Turnkey Recycling and Environmental Enterprise (TREE) facility in Rochester, NH; the landfill gas replaces commercial natural gas as the primary fuel in UNH’s cogeneration plant.
+In 2009, UNH invested in a partnership to allow it to use processed landfill gas as the primary fuel for the COGEN plant.
+This involved partnering with Waste Management of New Hampshire, Inc. to build a pipeline, called ECOLine, of enriched and purified gas from Waste Management’s landfill in Rochester to the Durham campus.
+Coming from Waste Management’s Turnkey Recycling and Environmental Enterprise (TREE) facility in Rochester, NH; the landfill gas replaces commercial natural gas as the primary fuel in UNH’s cogeneration plant – and helps prevent emissions of methane from the landfill.
 Construction began in 2007 on the landfill gas processing plant in Rochester that purifies the gas and on the 12.7-mile underground pipeline that transports the gas from the plant to the UNH Durham campus.

 UNH is the first university in the country to use landfill gas as its primary fuel source.
-When fully operational, ECOLine provides up to 85% of the campus energy.
+When fully operational, ECOLine provides up to 85% of the campus's energy.

 - Renewable energy credits: In 2009, UNH began to sell the renewable energy certificates (REC's) associated with ECOLine's electricity generation to help finance the capital costs of the project and to invest in additional energy efficiency projects on campus.
 By selling RECs, UNH demonstrates fiscal as well as environmental responsibility.